Think you have Rodents?

 When you actually see them running around!

-When you open the door to the garage at night and you turn the light on to find a rat dashing away, you know you have a rodent problem.
+When you open the garage door at night and turn the light on to find a rat dashing away, you know you have a rodent problem.

-If you see them during the day, you have a real bad rodent problem!
+If you see them during the day, you have a terrible rodent problem!

 Believe it or not, our Technicians can identify if you have rodents in your house by the evidence of droppings, poo, scats.